-The U.S. pays for most of the drug development and innovation around the world, and yet, its drug companies face foreign government subsidies when selling their products overseas, leading to higher prices at home.
-This led me to cosponsor the Fixing Global Free Loading Act (H.R.
-2209), which will help the U.S. get compensated for all the drug development and innovation it is responsible for.
+Fixing Global Free Loading Act (H.R.2209): The U.S. pays for most of the drug development and innovation around the world, and yet, its drug companies face foreign government subsidies when selling their products overseas, leading to higher prices at home.
+This initiative will help to make sure the U.S. is compensated for all the drug development and innovation it is responsible for.

 More on Healthcare